Productivity: How Small Habits Drive Big Change

 #5.
 Anchor habits using a ‘Then I, When' I’ statement.

-The NeuroLeadership Institute found that one of the most effective ways to establish habit was through the simple use of a ‘When I, Then I’ statement, allowing new habits to be linked to pre-existing prompts.
+The NeuroLeadership Institute has found that one of the most effective ways to establish habit is through the use of aWhen I, Then I’ statement, allowing new habits to be linked to pre-existing prompts.
 For example: When I finish checking emails in the morning, then I do a hard close on my inbox until my next scheduled email block.'
 This protects time, prioritises your agenda and keeps you proactive.
 Over time, these small changes lead to big shifts in performance.

 Where Coaching Makes A Difference